-The Data Protection Act entitles individuals - or those acting on their behalf - to request access to personal information the University may hold about them, and to find out how the University uses and shares their data.
+UK data protection law entitles individuals - or those acting on their behalf - to request access to personal information the University may hold about them, and to find out how the University uses and shares their data.
 This is known as a Subject Access Request.

 Before you submit a request it may help to read the guidance on requesting personal data from the Information Commissioner's Office.

 When you are ready to submit your request, remember to include:

 - Scanned copies of two documents as proof of identity (e.g. passport, birth certificate, driving licence or campus card).
 Make sure one of the forms of ID has your current postal address.

-Our response will be provided within 40 calendar days of receipt of the written request, fee, ID and all information required to locate your data.
+Under the Data Protection Act, our response will be provided within 40 calendar days of receipt of the written request, fee, ID and all information required to locate your data.